-- 9.5.5.1 If LCS recovery limits are not met, inspect the system for problems and take corrective actions to achieve the acceptance criteria. - 9.5.5.2 If LCS recovery limits cannot be met, flag all associated sample and blank data accordingly.

-9.6 Instrument Detection Limit (IDL) Determination

-Laboratories may determine an IDL on each instrument used for analysis.
-While determining IDLs is not required, IDL results can be helpful in determining an appropriate spike level for use in determining the MDL (Section 9.7), as well as instrument sensitivity to the target analyte.
+- 9.5.5.1 If LCS recovery limits are not met, inspect the system for problems and take corrective actions to achieve the acceptance criteria. - 9.5.5.2 If LCS recovery limits cannot be met, flag all associated sample and blank data accordingly. - 9.6 Instrument Detection Limit (IDL) Determination determining an appropriate spike level for use in determining the MDL (Section 9.7), as well as instrument sensitivity to the target analytes.
 It is recommended that IDLs be verified annually thereafter, or after major instrument maintenance.
-Major instrument maintenance includes, but is not limited to: cleaning or replacement of the mass spectrometer source, mass filters, or electron multiplier, or installing a different GC column type.
+Major instrument maintenance includes, but is not limited to: cleaning or replacement of the mass spectrometer source, mass filters, or electron multiplier; or installing a different GC column type.
 An IDL is instrument-specific and independent of sample matrices.